Find out more information about start dates, requirements, tuition & financial aidGet More Information

 Willis College Entrance Assessment.
-If you are a Mature Student (over 18 years of age), you can gain admittance by writing a free entrance assessment test.
+If you are a Mature Student, you can gain admittance by writing a free entrance assessment test.
 Note: students with foreign credentials, regardless of whether their documents have been translated/compared or not, should be tested to establish literacy in the English language.

 Are you looking to apply as an International Student?